 The rough diets of our human ancestors (think much less tender meat than what we’re able to prepare today), may have necessitated this third set of molars.

 All of the teeth a person will ever have are present at birth, higher up in the skull structure.
 First, a set of 20 baby teeth erupts and falls out.
-Then 32 permanent teeth grow in.
-The first set of molars usually becomes visible at age 6, the second set around 12, and the final set (wisdom teeth) sometime before age 21.
+Then 32 permanent teeth move in.
+The first set of molars usually becomes visible at age 6, the second set around age 12, and the final set (wisdom teeth) sometime before age 21.

-However, just because you don’t see all of your wisdom teeth doesn’t mean they aren’t there.
+Just because you don’t see all of your wisdom teeth doesn’t mean they aren’t there.
 Sometimes wisdom teeth don’t ever erupt and won’t ever become visible.
 An X-ray can confirm if you have wisdom teeth under your gums.